Arithmetical Binary Decision Tree Traversals: Tree Traversal Using Multiplication Operation

-Here we call the bitvector of a node $n\in\mathcal{N}$ in \cite{lucchese2015quickscorer} the right bitvector as defined in \ref{def:right-vec}. \begin{defi} A node's right bitvector in a decision tree is a binary sequence that marks which leaves are excluded when the node is evaluated as false.
-The right matrix ($\mathrm{B}_R$) is composed of these bitvectors as columns for each internal node. \end{defi} A right bitvector of a node $n\in\mathcal{N}$ is in $\{0, 1\}^{|\mathcal{N}|+1}$ where \begin{itemize} \item each bit corresponds to a distinct leaf $\mathcal{L}$; \item the bit $0$ indicates the left leaf nodes of $n$; \item the bit $1$ indicates other leaf nodes. \end{itemize} Each row of the bit-matrix $\mathrm{B}_R$ corresponds to a leaf.
+Here we call the bitvector of a node $n\in\mathcal{N}$ in \cite{lucchese2015quickscorer} the left bitvector as defined in \ref{def:left-vec}. \begin{defi} A node's left bitvector in a decision tree is a binary sequence that marks the leaves in its left subtree to exclude when the node is evaluated as false.
+The left matrix $\mathrm{L}$ is composed of these bitvectors as columns for each internal node. \end{defi} A left bitvector of a node $n\in\mathcal{N}$ is in $\{0, 1\}^{|\mathcal{N}|+1}$ where \begin{itemize} \item each bit corresponds to a distinct leaf $\mathcal{L}$; \item the bit $0$ indicates the left leaf nodes of $n$; \item the bit $1$ indicates other leaf nodes. \end{itemize} Each row of the bit-matrix $\mathrm{L}$ corresponds to a leaf.
 The left leaves are always assigned $0$ in the bitvector of its predecessor nodes, so the rightmost leaf always encodes with $1$ in each bitvector in this scheme.

-The first column of the above $\mathrm{B}_R$ is the bitvector of the root node, and the last row corresponds to the rightmost leaf in \ref{fig:ss}.

-Now we consider the simplest cases of tree traversal: (1) All internal nodes are true; (2) All internal nodes are false.
-In the first case, there is no false nodes and the result bitvector $v$ is only initialized in algorithm \ref{alg:QS}.
+Now we consider two simplest cases of tree traversal using left vetors.
+If there is no false nodes for some sample, the result bitvector $v$ is only initialized in algorithm \ref{alg:QS}.
 Thus, the first bit must correspond to the leftmost leaf.
-In the second case, there is no true nodes and the result bitvector $v$ is bit-wise logical $\mathit{AND}$ of all the bitvectors, where the rightmost leaf is indicated by $1$.
+If there is no true nodes, the result bitvector $v$ is bit-wise logical $\mathit{AND}$ of all the bitvectors, where the rightmost leaf is indicated by $1$.